inetum-orleans/docker-devbox-ddb/docs/features/docker.md

 - `compose.network_name`: The name of the default docker network for this project.
     - type: string
     - default: retrieved from compose.project.name, suffixed with _default
+- `disabled_services`: docker-compose services listed inside this property are filtered out by jsonnet automation.
+    - type: List of string
+    - default: []
 - `debug.disabled`: Enable or disable debug functionalities integrated in docker-compose.yml.jsonnet automation.
     - type: boolean
     - default: False